 - 4°C global outlook: Existing economic activities are prioritized over climate change countermeasures, and as a result of continued dependence on fossil fuels, global average temperatures are allowed to rise, and natural disasters become more severe and extreme.
 Problems occur relating to the worsening of the food situation, water resources, etc. There is a massive impact on human activities and the extinction of species.
-The impact of physical risks is comparatively major. - 2°C /1.5°C global outlook: Society as a whole promotes decarbonization and carbon circulation, resulting in the mitigation of climate change to some extent, and due to temperature rises being curbed, profoundly negative impacts and crisis situations are avoided.
+The impact of physical risks is comparatively major. - 2°C /1.5°C global outlook: Society as a whole promotes decarbonization and carbon recovery, and effective utilization, resulting in the mitigation of climate change to some extent, and due to temperature rises being curbed, profoundly negative impacts and crisis situations are avoided.
 The impact of transition risks is comparatively large.

-Risks and Opportunities Category Details Policy and Legal Risks 4°C : Relatively few legal compliance 2°C/1.5°C : Tougher regulations relating to GHG emissions, increased clerical costs associated with increased information disclosure requirements, increased costs due to burden of environmental taxes and carbon taxes risks Technology Risk 4°C : Replacement of existing equipment is relatively small 2°C ∕ 1.5°C : More frequent replacement of existing facilities, increased costs associated with the introduction of new technology becoming mandatory
+Risks and Opportunities Category Details Transition 4°C : Relatively few legal compliance Policy and Legal Risks 2°C/1.5°C : Tougher regulations relating to GHG emissions, increased clerical costs associated with increased information disclosure requirements, increased costs due to burden of environmental taxes and carbon taxes ansition risks Technology Risk 4°C : Replacement of existing equipment is relatively small FISKS $2^{\circ}C \swarrow 1.5^{\circ}C$: More frequent replacement of existing facilities, increased costs associated with the introduction of new technology becoming mandatory Marka Market Risk 4°C : Increased operating costs caused by soaring prices for energy, water, waste disposal, etc. Market Risk 2°C/1.5°C : Increased operating costs caused by procurement of renewable energy

-Risks and Opportunities Category Details Market Risk 4°C: Increased operating costs caused by soaring prices for energy, water, waste disposal, etc. 2°C/1.5°C: Increased operating costs caused by procurement of renewable energy Transition risks 4°C: Stakeholders' awareness of the transition to a low-carbon society will not change significantly Reputation Risk 2°C/1.5°C : Harming unitholder value due to increased criticism of the industry as a whole and negative screening by stakeholders.
+Risks and Opportunities Category Details Transition risks Reputation Risk 4°C : Stakeholders' awareness of the transition to a low-carbon society will not change significantly 2°C/1.5°C : Harming unitholder value due to increased criticism of the industry as a whole and negative screening by stakeholders.
 Increased vacancies and decreased revenues due to properties being avoided that are slow in responding to environmental concerns as tenants' preferences shift.
 Physical risks Acute Risk Risks of natural disasters' severity/extremity becoming more pronounced, leading to physical damage to property and personal damage, suspension of business, increased recovery costs, and significant impact on the health and safety of employees and tenants Chronic Risk Risks of weather patterns and human activity patterns changing, leading to more frequent equipment wear, increased non-life insurance premiums, and increased BCP/preparatory costs for anti-flooding measures, etc. Benefit of a diversified portfolio Since TLR is a diversified REIT that is able to integrate a variety of asset types, it will be able to build a resilient portfolio by accounting for medium- and long-term risks.
-Opportunities Benefit of main sponsor being a developer As part of its environmental initiatives, TLR's main sponsor Takara Leben has established KPIs which state that a certain number of the properties it develops will be green buildings (i.e., environmentally friendly properties, such as those that have received a certification or assessment from a third party), and a certain number of properties in the pipeline for TLR may therefore be expected to be green buildings.

-Risks and Opportunities Category Details Opportunities Advantage of renewable energy TLR's main sponsor Takara Leben and companies in the Group have multiple organizations and companies engaged in clean energy-related business, and collaborations and business partnerships may be considered.
+Opportunities Benefit of main sponsor being a developer As part of its environmental initiatives, TLR's main sponsor MIRARTH HOLDINGS, Inc. has established KPIs which state that a certain number of the properties it develops will be green buildings (i.e., environmentally friendly properties, such as those that have received a certification or assessment from a third party), and a certain number of properties in the pipeline for TLR may therefore be expected to be green buildings.
+Advantage of renewable energy TLR's main sponsor MIRARTH HOLDINGS, Inc. and companies in the Group have multiple organizations and companies engaged in clean energy-related business, and collaborations and business partnerships may be considered.
 Specific measures relating to effective means of procuring renewable energy may be considered while enjoying benefits such as consulting services from experts within the Group.

-\ We plan to collaborate with external experts to disclose specific cost estimates and business impact evaluations associated with measures such as strengthening resilience.
+% We plan to collaborate with external experts to disclose specific cost estimates and business impact evaluations associated with measures such as strengthening resilience.